 Skin prick tests and RAST (blood) tests are used to test foods that might cause immediate reactions.
-A negative test for a food tends to rule it out.
+A negative test for a food does not always rule it out.
 A positive test means that this food might be involved, but it does not mean that the child will have an allergic response to the food.